scottohara/tvmanager/README.md

 You can test that the application cache is working by disconnecting from the network (or turning your mobile device to flight mode); and if everything goes well you should be able to continue using the app even though you're disconnected.

+Note: In development, where files are constantly being modified, application caching can sometimes be a hindrance.
+You can disable application caching using the following environment variable:

+`export TVMANAGER_NO_APPCACHE='true'`

+For convenience, rake tasks are available that start the server with application caching enabled (`rake appcache:enable`) or disabled (`rake appcache:disable`), for quickly toggling between the two.

 Import/Export
 =============
 The app includes a backup/restore facility.
 A log of all changes made to the local HTML5 database since the last export is kept, and when an export is initiated, those changes are serialized to a JSON-representation and sent to a CouchDB database configured on the server.